BarTender Cloud REST API Application Types

 BarTender Cloud REST API

-Automation subscriptions
+Automation subscription

 Answer

-- Private/Direct Applications - Insomnia, Postman, etc
+- Console Applications and Services - Insomnia, Postman, custom applications without a GUI

-- Web Applications - custom applications
+- Web Applications - custom or third-party applications.

-Web Applications
+Web Applications (Authorization Code Flow)

-At launch, there will be several examples of how to write a custom web app and how to spawn the authentication dialog.
+There are several examples of how to write a custom web app and how to spawn the authentication dialog.
 You can find them and more information in our BarTender Cloud Help here.